numbbo/coco/docs/coco-generic/coco-experimental-setup/source/index.rst

    function returns always zero.

-The number of evaluations of the problem and/or constraints are the search costs, also referred to as runtime, and used for the performance assessment of the algorithm. [#]_
+The number of evaluations of the problem and/or constraints are the search costs, also referred to as *runtime*, and used for the performance assessment of the algorithm. [#]_

 .. [#] Note, however, that the Pareto set in the bi-objective case is not always guaranteed to lie in its entirety within the region of interest.